PauloLory-ionos/spec/resource-design.md

     - Data plane returns actual data (e.g., files, query results, or data manipulation responses)
     - Data plane schemas vary widely based on the type of data and the service object (e.g., NFS, SQL, Key/Value, Kubernetes API, Vaults, etc.).
     - These APIs return and operate on actual data rather than metadata or configuration
+- Data plane APIs are differing in capabilities by versions, so instead of APIs the versions and enabled capabilities need to be standardized in form of a minimal set.
+E.g. PostgreSQL would be the same in all clouds, so one can define the available versions and extensions for that versions.
+Every cloud provider is free to add more.
 ### **Control Plane**

 Control Plan APIs have all the following template: